jbmorley/ISCache/README.md

                        forContext:ISCacheURLContext];

-*N.B.
-This code will actually cause ISCache to throw an exception as you are not allowed to register more than one handler per context.*
+*This code will actually cause ISCache to throw an exception as you are not allowed to register more than one handler per context.*

 ### Completion actions